 The same basic concepts that apply to all diets also of course apply to gluten-free.
 Effectively managing weight will always involve balancing how many calories you consume with how many you burn.
-Keeping track of this balance to maintain a healthy weight is a cornerstone of everyone’s well-being.
+Keeping track of this balance to maintain a healthy weight is a cornerstone in everyone’s well-being.

 Bottom Line: A gluten-free diet can absolutely be healthy and sustainable.
 But because gluten is found in so many food types, it’s easy to exclude important nutrients when eating strictly gluten-free.
 It’s also easy to accidentally eat gluten.